 What should I do after I find a Clinical Trial?

 Please discuss with your Physician and Health Care Provider, as they are best to advise you on your treatment plan.

 Understanding Types of Clinical Trials:

-Maintenance Trials: these trials test a therapy, after completion of a line of therapy, usually first-line, to see if it prevents relapse (or recurrence)
+Maintenance Trials: These trials test a therapy, after completion of a line of therapy, usually first-line, to see if it prevents relapse.

-Symptomatic Therapy Trials: These trials test a therapy for the control of disease symptoms or symptoms associated with a therapy
+Symptomatic Therapy Trials: These trials test a therapy for the control of symptoms associated with the disease or with a therapy.